Incentive Based Budgeting (IBB) Overview

-This is where incentive Based Budgeting (IBB) comes in.
-IBB is a flavor of Responsibility Center Management (RCM), a trend that has become popular among the acronym-admiring world of higher ed consultants and academic management organizations.
+Incentive Based Budgeting (IBB) is an application of Responsibility Center Management (RCM), a trend that has become popular among higher ed consultants and academic management organizations.
 RCM/IBB is less a budget model than a management philosophy.
-The core idea sounds simple: IBB proposes that colleges are responsible for raising their own funds and covering their own costs.
+The core idea sounds simple: colleges within a university are responsible for raising their own funds and covering their own costs.
 If you use less space, you have more money for other things; if you teach more students who pay tuition, you’ll get more money.
 Deans are “incentivized” to find ways to recruit more students and find new funding sources.
-It sounds very straightforward.

-Scratch the surface, however, and things become much less straightforward.
-For example, you might make lots of money if you got three hundred students to sign up for a giant course in nursing taught by a single instructor, but then the students would not be likely to become good nurses.
-So you have to account for quality, somehow.
+For example, a department might make lots of money if three hundred students sign up for a giant course in nursing taught by a single instructor, but then the students would not be likely to become good nurses.
 Paying a historian to teach twenty students costs less than half what it would cost to pay a computer scientist to teach the same number of students because of the computer scientist’s higher salary.
-You have to account for that.
 And students looking for a university want choices; they may end up majoring in mechanical engineering, but they may not have chosen to come to UVM if it had not offered classics.
-The list of good things not easily achieved by IBB incentives is quite long.

-A case in point at UVM is the College of Medicine, which historically has offered very few undergraduate courses.
-The CoM is now teaching a three credit course in five sections with 266 undergraduate students in each.
-Leaving aside the question of whether or not these courses are worthwhile, the incentive created by IBB rewards the CoM (with its 1.3 multiplier per student) for teaching extra large classes full of students that otherwise would be taking classes in other colleges.
+A case in point at UVM is the College of Medicine (CoM), which historically has offered few undergraduate courses.
+The CoM is now teaching a three-credit course in five sections with 266 undergraduate students in each.
+Leaving aside the question of whether or not these courses are pedagogically sound, the incentive created by IBB rewards the CoM for teaching extra large classes full of students that otherwise would be taking classes in other colleges.
 Money moves away from other colleges into the CoM, but no new funds for the university are generated.
-An “educational stewardship committee,” currently advisory to the Provost, has been created to look into such problems, but the point is that the core incentive in the current system rewards colleges for drawing students away from other colleges, a process that does not help the university as a whole in any obvious way.
+The core incentive in the current system rewards colleges for drawing students away from other colleges, driving competition between colleges in a way that hinders interdisciplinary collaboration.

-The point there is that since each school risks losing money when its students go take relevant courses in other colleges (say, a writing course, or a course on American government), their incentive is either (a) to in-house the course by hiring their own instructors, which creates duplication which is expensive to the university as a whole, or (b) simply to cancel these course requirements—there is evidence this might be happening at UVM—creating narrower majors and narrower minds.
+Since each school risks losing money when its students take relevant courses in other colleges (say, a writing course, or a course on American government), their incentive is either (a) to in-house the course by hiring their own instructors, creating duplication which is expensive to the university as a whole, or (b) simply to cancel these course requirements, creating narrower majors and narrower minds.

 For a quick overview of alternative budget models followed by universities in general, see: